Kinship Care Support

 If you are a kinship provider, we appreciate your dedication and assistance with keeping children safe.
 You have taken on a big responsibility and we are thankful.
 We also want to make sure you have the support you need.

 In most cases, the following financial support is available to kinship caregivers whether they have physical or legal custody:

 Families who need to apply for assistance due to child placements may:

 - File on line at ohio.gov;

 - Access an application at HCJFS.org

 - Call 946-1000 to request an application be mailed.

 - Mail or fax (513‑946-1076) the completed application to the agency.
 (Local libraries are available to fax applications and verifications to the agency.)

-If you have additional questions about kinship care, please click here to check the answers to frequently asked questions.
+If you have additional questions about kinship care, please click here to check for answers to FAQs.
 Thank you for your support of Hamilton County’s families and children.